MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AzureDataExplorer.md

    ![Screenshot of the Choose data source page for Azure Data Explorer (Kusto), with the URL for the cluster entered.](media/azure-data-explorer/sign-in-online.png)

+3. If you want to use any advance options, select the option and enter the data to use with that option.
+More information: [Connect using advanced options](#connect-using-advanced-options)

-3. If needed, select the on-premises data gateway in **Data gateway**.
+4. If needed, select the on-premises data gateway in **Data gateway**.

-4. If you don't already have a connection to the cluster, select **Sign in**.
+5. If you don't already have a connection to the cluster, select **Sign in**.
 Sign in with an organizational account.

-5. After you've successfully signed in, select **Next**.
+6. After you've successfully signed in, select **Next**.

-6. In the **Choose data** page, select the database information you want, then either select **Transform Data** or **Next** to continue transforming the data in the Power Query editor.
+7. In the **Choose data** page, select the database information you want, then either select **Transform Data** or **Next** to continue transforming the data in the Power Query editor.
 In this example, StormEvents was selected in the Samples database.

    [![Screenshot of the Choose data page, containing the data from StormEvents in the Samples database.](media/azure-data-explorer/navigator-online.png)](media/azure-data-explorer/navigator-online.png#lightbox)